TMackay-Champion/LinaForma/LinaForma_inversion/README.md

 1) the percentage overlap plot.
 This plot shows the regions in P-T space which have the greatest number of overlapping variables.
 2) the overlapping contours plot.
 This plot shows which regions in P-T space coincide with the observed values for each variable of interest.
 3) the contour plot.
 This

+## L1_error.m
+This code allows the user to perform two tasks.
+Firstly, the user can examine the pressure and temperature best-fit solution for each variable, and the associated uncertainty.
+This is performed for each value in the observations.csv file.
+Alternatively, the user can select to perform the analysis on the synthetic data in synthetic.csv.
+This allows the user to examine the error associated with the observations, perhaps due to analytical or geological uncertainty.

+Secondly, the code allows to user to quantify the variation in the forward modelled value of each variable for a given temperature uncertainty at a selected pressure.
+This allows the user to examine the amount of variation expected for a variable if there is model error of a known quantity.

+### Outputs
+The code outputs three plots:
+1) a boxplot for each variable showing how the temperature estimates vary between observations.
+2) a boxplot for each variable showing how the pressure estimates vary between observations.
+3) a boxplot for each variable showing how temperature uncertainty in the forward model may propagate to uncertainty in the predicted value.

 ## L2_inversion.m